Agison23/Lumisovellus21/docs/mobile/environment-setup.md

 - Use **Dev Containers: Reopen in Container** command from the Command Palette (`F1`, `Ctrl+Shift+P`).
 - VS Code will build and start the Dev Container with Flutter + Node.js preinstalled.
 - The container will automatically attempt to connect to the host emulator using: `adb connect host.docker.internal:5555` via `postCreateCommand` in devcontainer.json
+- On the emulator screen, accept the authentication pop-up: Allow USB Debugging.
+Once accepted, the container should detect the device automatically.
+You can verify with `adb devices`

 **Note:** If you start the emulator after the container is already running, you need to connect manually by running `adb connect host.docker.internal:5555`